ubirch/ubirch-scala-utils/README.md

 ### Config

 You can place the below config keys where you want in the config.
-When calling `RedisClientUtil.newInstance())` you need to provide a config prefix and the software will look for them under it.
+When calling `RedisClientUtil.getRedisClient()` the following configuration is needed:

 | Config Item                | Mandatory  | Description               |
 |:---------------------------|:-----------|:--------------------------|